 Staff.
 Staff comprises all employees not represented by the PSC (see above) but by the other unions.
 This group is differentiated from faculty and instructional staff (see above) and includes civil service positions like Buildings & Grounds personnel and secretaries and also supervisory positions like information systems titles, administrative superintendents, and engineers.

 Starfish.
-Starfish is an “early alert” and student tracking system that makes it possible to take a more holistic approach to student success, providing timely outreach to students, more consistent follow-up for students at risk in a variety of ways, and clearer tracking of student outcomes.
+Starfish is an integrated planning and advisement system that makes it possible to take a more holistic approach to student success, providing “early alert” outreach to students, more consistent follow-up for students at risk in a variety of ways, and clearer tracking of student outcomes.

 Strategic Plan.
-Responding strategically to the college’s targets and goals, and part of the college’s overall assessment and planning, the Strategic Plan sets out the institutional priorities, programs, and initiatives and the targets the college seeks to meet and involves the input of faculty, student leaders, and constituencies across campus.
-The Completion Report (see above) documents how the college has achieved its goals and targets.
+Part of the college’s overall assessment and planning, the Strategic Plan sets out the institutional priorities and targets that the college seeks to meet and involves the input of faculty, student leaders, and constituencies across campus.
+Each year, the Completion Report (see above) documents how the college has achieved its goals and targets.

 Student Learning Center.
 Providing tutorial support for all students and located in the Library Building, the center offers tutoring in the following subjects: Business, Natural Sciences, Foreign Languages, Social Sciences and History.